On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Magnetic dynamics on Riemannian manifolds

-However, since $\gamma_0$ is the orbit of the magnetic geodesic flow of a Zoll magnetic system, we know that it can be conjugated to a fiber of a $S^1$-bundle, and by \cite[Lemma 4.5]{B-K-Odd_Symp} we know that our assumption on the dimension of $W$ guarantees that the homology class represented by $\gamma_0$ is trivial.
-And since $\theta$ is a closed $1$-form, the integral $\int_{\gamma_0}\pi^*\theta$ vanishes identically.
-As a result, we can conclude from \eqref{int_eta_1} that \eqref{mag_action_proof_0} is independent of the choice of $1$-form $\eta$ satisfying $\sigma = \sigma_0+ d\eta$.
-This concludes the proof. \end{proof} Before proceeding further, we recall some facts about the geometry of cotangent bundles of Riemannian manifolds.
+Therefore, the integral in \eqref{int_eta_1} is independent of the choice of closed $1$-form $\theta$.
+This in turn implies that the last summand in the last line of \eqref{mag_action_proof_0} is independent of the choice of $\eta \in \Omega^1(W)$ satisfying \eqref{def_of_eat_mag_sys_ineq_1}. \end{proof} Before proceeding further, we recall some facts about the geometry of cotangent bundles of Riemannian manifolds.
 Given a Riemannian manifold $(W,g)$, a point $q \in W$ and some $p \in T_q^*W$, the tangent space $T_{p}TW$ can we written as the direct sum of two vector spaces $\mathcal{H}(p)$ and $\mathcal{V}(p)$ called the horizontal and vertical components respectively.
 This isomorphism is constructed by combining the following two endomorphisms:

 where $Z:(-\epsilon, \epsilon) \rightarrow T^*W$ is a curve such that $Z(0) = p$ and $\Dot{Z}(0) = \xi$ and $\nabla_t$ represents the covariant derivative along the curve $(\pi \circ Z)$.
 We now define $\mathcal{H}(p)$ to be the set of all $\xi \in T_pT^*W$ such that $\xi_{\mathcal{V}} =0$ and $\mathcal{V}(p)$ to be the set of all $\xi \in T_{p}T^*W$ such that $\xi_{\mathcal{H}} =0$.
 We also have the following identifications given by the maps $pr_{\mathcal{H}}$ and $pr_{\mathcal{V}}$ respectively: $\mathcal{H}(p) \cong T_qW$ and $\mathcal{V}(p) \cong T^*_qW$.
 The Sasaki metric on $T^*W$ is defined with respect to this direct sum decomposition in the following way: